LeonorPDX/LeonorPDX.github.io/_posts/2020-07-12-the_hikers_app_rails_project.markdown

 ### Successes

 By working on the user experience first, I was able to keep the big picture in mind as the code grew.
-By starting simple (user registraions and index/show) and allowing it to grow organically helped me keep the work manageable and the errors easily resolved (i.e., I knew everything was working correctly until I added this particular line of code, so the error must be associated with that code somehow).
+Starting simple (user registraions and index/show) and allowing it to grow organically helped me keep the work manageable and the errors easily resolved (i.e., I knew everything was working correctly until I added this particular line of code, so the error must be associated with that code somehow).

-Styling with Bulma was a great learning experience for me, and I got more comfortable with CSS and HTML through his project.
-The norms, patterns, and syntax are becoming more familiar and intuitive for me than when I first used them.
+Styling with Bulma was a great learning experience for me, and I got much more comfortable with CSS and HTML through his project.
+The norms, patterns, and syntax are becoming more familiar and intuitive for me than when I first started using them.

 ### Closing Thoughts

 There are some extension features I'd like to add (such as user profile photos, check boxes to filter by multiple hike features instead of a drop down and filter by single feature), but overall I'm very happy with how this project turned out.

 Like my other portfolio projects, I found it really easy to put in the hours while working on the Hikers App!
 I happily spent hours working on my code, researching new methods, and adding extension features.
-The end result of a project I can take pride in makes it all so worth while.
+The end result of a project I can take pride in makes it all so worthwhile.

 If you want to take a look at the code, or clone it and try it on your own machine, check out [the Hikers App on GitHub](https://github.com/LeonorPDX/rails-hikers-app).